TotallyInformation/node-red-contrib-uibuilder/docs/pre-defined-msgs.md

     "clientId":"nqfzLy4SXju3hPRVD3UMq", // The stable client ID
     "ip":"::ffff:127.0.0.1",            // The client IP address
-    "connections":0,                    // How many times the client connected since the last page load
+    "connections":0,                    // How many times the client connected since the last page load "srcPage": "pagename",              // To allow page-specific cache and processing

     // DEPRECATED properties
     //"cacheControl": "REPLAY",         // Redundant - REMOVED as of v5.1